 You can also drop the Healthy Summer Eating Tracker in a plastic sheet protector.
 Use dry erase markers to check off the boxes.
 At the end of the week simply wipe clean and start again.

 Access the Healthy Summer Eating Tracker in my free resource library.
-Get the password for the free library by subscribing at the bottom of this post.
+Get the password for the free library by subscribing below.

 The best way to help your kids eat healthy this Summer is to make healthy foods easy to grab and eat.
 At the beginning of the week do a little meal prep for your child’s snacks.
 Wash, cut and portion any fruits and vegetables.
 Use tupperware or ziploc baggies to portion then store where your child can reach them.
 You need to make them as easy to grab and eat as your child’s favorite bag of chips.